Photos below are of the baby bottle tested and reported about in this post.

 Owner – Lead Safe Mama, LLC

-If you want to help support this work (Lead Safe Mama, LLC is the ONLY one doing this testing and reporting on this issue for some reason) please click here to see all of the ways you can support the work – many of which are 100% free to you but still make a big difference.
+If you want to support this work (Lead Safe Mama, LLC is the ONLY one doing testing and reporting on this issue for some reason) please click here to see all the ways you can help, many of which are 100% free to you but still make a big difference.
 Please click here to learn more about our unique community-collaborative small business model.

 For those new to this website: